By following our pool rules and etiquette, our aquatic program can continue to be a safe and fun environment for all.

 - Bandages must be removed before entering the pool.

-- Please shower before entering the pool and between pool and spa use.
+- Please shower before entering the pool.

 - Children under the age of 10 must always be accompanied by an adult who remains in the pool area.
 If the child cannot touch the bottom, cannot pass the swimming test, or is wearing a floatation device, an adult, age 18 or older, must be in the water and within arm’s reach of the child at all times.
 The swimming test consists of swimming one length of the pool, half on the front and half on the back.